 While the application anticipates economic benefit, there is no record of a Social Impact Assessment being undertaken.
-On what grounds does the applicant make the assumption of economic benefit.
-In its application it sites the employment of a further 6 people at its plant in Waterford, The determination does not consider the potential negative impact on established sectors such as tourism and traditional fisheries.
-A full Social Impact Assessment should be undertaken to assess both the potential loss of revenue to local www.alab.ie businesses reliant on the harbour's current use and environmental integrity.
+On what grounds does the applicant assume of economic benefit.
+In its application it cites the employment of a further 6 people at its plant in Waterford, the determination does not consider the potential negative impact on established sectors such as tourism and traditional fisheries.
+A full Social Impact Assessment should be undertaken to assess both the potential loss of revenue to local businesses reliant on the harbour's current use and environmental integrity.